mundimark/awesome-kramdown/README.md

-# Awesome kramdown
+# Awesome Kramdown

-A collection of awesome kramdown goodies for the markdown converter made with ♥  in Vienna ;-)
+A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions
+made with ♥ in Vienna ;-)

-#### _Contributions welcome.
+_Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._

 ## Headquarters (HQ)

-_a fast markdown converter in Ruby without any C extensions_
+_a fast converter in Ruby without any C extensions for (structured) text with formatting markup in markdown_

 - **kramdown** (web: [kramdown.gettalong.org](http://kramdown.gettalong.org), gem: [kramdown](https://rubygems.org/gems/kramdown), rdoc: [kramdown](http://rubydoc.info/gems/kramdown))
   - [Quick Reference](http://kramdown.gettalong.org/quickref.html)